 From its Balkan coast to clear lakes, fast-flowing rivers and majestic mountains, Montenegro is a country blessed with an abundance of natural beauty.
-Though it's small in size, moving to Montenegro can be a great adventure, and there's much to discover in this beautiful and geographically diverse country.
+Though the country is small, moving to Montenegro can be a great adventure, and expats will relish exploring this beautiful and geographically diverse country.

 Living in Montenegro as an expat